 - Affirmed upholds the examiner’s position

 - Affirmed-in-part reverses some but not all of the claims

 - Reversed passes the buck back to the examiner

-A reversal means that the examiner will have to support remaining claims of unpatentability by entering a new rejection.
+A reversal means that the examiner will have to support remaining claims of unpatentability by entering a new rejection, or allow the application.

 Each step comes with costs, with windows to hit or extensions to pay for.
-There are a number of stops along the way where you can succeed, but also plenty of opportunities for missteps, unnecessary expenses and rejections.
-Make sure you’re ready to meet standards from the start, and you could find more prosperity in navigating the process.
+There are plenty of opportunities for missteps, unnecessary expenses, and rejections.
+Make sure you’re ready to meet standards from the start so you can successfully navigate the process.